 Before submitting your email address or other personal information online, you need to be sure that the privacy of that information will be protected.
 To protect your identity and prevent an attacker from easily accessing additional information about you, be cautious about providing your birth date, Social Security number, or other personal information online.

 How do you know if your privacy is being protected?

 - Evidence that your information is being encrypted – To prevent attackers from stealing your personal information, online submissions should be encrypted so that it can only be read by the appropriate recipient.
-Many sites use Secure Sockets Layer (SSL) or Hypertext Transport Protocol Secure (https).
+Many sites use Secure Sockets Layer (SSL) or Hypertext Transport Protocol Secure (HTTPS).
 A lock icon in the bottom right corner of the window indicates that your information will be encrypted.
-(See Understanding Web Site Certificates for more information.)
+(See Understanding Website Certificates for more information.)
 Some sites also indicate whether the data is encrypted when it is stored.
-If data is encrypted in transit but stored insecurely, an attacker who is able to break into the vendor's system could access your personal information.
+If data is encrypted in transit but stored non-securely, an attacker who is able to break into the vendor's system could access your personal information.

 What additional steps can you take to protect your privacy?